-The ongoing contract work has, among other things, made it possible to secure 100% of the 100 edge girders of the bridge by means of various reinforcement systems.
+The work carried out in recent years has, among other things, made it possible to secure 100% of the 100 edge girders of the bridge by means of various reinforcement systems.
 The edge girder reinforcement program was completed in March 2017.